Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

 \subsubsection{Relaxation scheme to the left of the dissipation bump}

-The aim of this \namecref{subsubsec:relax_sch_left} is to prove the following lemma, stating that the energy at the right-end of the ``left-hand'' interval $[t_{p,q}^{\textrm{bef}},t_p]$ is negative.
-To reach this goal, we will apply the relaxation scheme set up in \cref{subsec:relax_sch_tr_fr} to this interval. \begin{lemma}[negative energy at right-end of left-hand interval] The following inequality holds (and the integral on the left hand side converges):
+The aim of this \namecref{subsubsec:relax_sch_left} is to prove the following lemma, stating that the energy at the right-end of the ``left-hand'' interval $[\tnpBef,t_n]$ is negative.
+To this end, the relaxation scheme set up in \cref{subsec:relax_sch_tr_fr} will be applied to this interval. \begin{lemma}[negative energy at right-end of left-hand interval] The following inequality holds (and the integral on the left hand side converges):